genohm/slims-api/README.md

 They will send you a gradle.properties file looking like this:

 ```
-slimsApiArtifactoryUser=<your user on genohms artifactory>
+slimsApiArtifactoryUser=<your user on SLIMS API artifactory>
-slimsApiArtifactoryPassword=<your password on genohms artifactory>
+slimsApiArtifactoryPassword=<your password on SLIMS API artifactory>
-slimsApiArtifactoryRepository=<genohms artifact>
+slimsApiArtifactoryRepository=<Artifcatory URL>

 slimsRestApiUser=<a user on your installed slims>